 Dolby Atmos is a native to those who are always looking for something surprising and expect a TV and music listening experience at the next level.
 As per sources, it is said that Dolby Atmos does not work well while implementing it with streaming platforms.
 At some points, more than describing it as a drawback.
 But on the other side, it creates curiosity within people to give it a try, at least to check whether you are properly getting Dolby Atmos sound or not.

 So, lighten up your work by checking if your latest sound tech is working on your soundbar or not.
 Here's an already viewed experience of Dolby Atmos on three testing items-

 - Firstly, you can check it on your soundbar's app

 - Secondly, you can test it on your TV

 - Finally, your god gifted ears are the best testing tools to check

 Check Your Soundbar’s App

 To know whether you are genuinely experiencing the Dolby Atmos audio format along with the sound being played by the soundbar app.
 Instead of this, AV receivers often have informative front panel display screens, which help users recognize what audio format is decoded over there.
 Usually, soundbars have less informative displays, which do not show information.
 Hence, this impacts the user-friendly or helpful ways.

-But, SONOS S2 soundbars are best compatible with Dolby Atmos, which displays audio decoding as helpful and worthwhile.
+S2 soundbars are best compatible with Dolby Atmos, which displays audio decoding as helpful and worthwhile.
 However, the settings have audio format information within them.
 This is how Dolby works with the SONOS S2 soundbar.

 Also Read: How To Set Up Google Chromecast